prototypefund/Digital_Bargeld-docs/wallet.rst

 *may* transform it into a canonical base URL ("http://alice.example.com/mint/").
 Other components *should not* accept URLs that are not canonical.

+Rationale:  Joining non-canonical URLs with relative URLs (e.g. "mint.example.com" with "reserve/status") results in different and slightly unexpected behavior in some URL handling libraries.
+Canonical URLs give more predictable results with standard URL joining.

 --------------------
 Browser based wallet
 --------------------